ucan-wg/invocation/README.md

 ## 5.1 Fields

-Each Task in a Batch contains a reference to [Task](FIXME) itself, plus optional metadata.
+Each Task in a Batch contains MAY be referenced by a string label.

 ## 5.2 DAG-JSON Examples